aperry938/kindred-ai-prototype/README.md

 	•	Data Privacy: The application is entirely client-side.
 No user data is ever stored, transmitted to a server, or logged.
 The user's profile exists only in their local browser session and is cleared upon refresh.
 	•	AI's Role and Limitations: The generated blueprint explicitly instructs the AI to state its limitations.
 It clearly defines itself as a tool for self-reflection, not a substitute for licensed therapists or medical professionals.
 This is a critical ethical guardrail to prevent misuse.
 	•	Security Fortifications: The application implements a strict Content Security Policy (CSP) and Permissions-Policy via meta tags.
 This hardens the application against common web vulnerabilities like Cross-Site Scripting (XSS) and clickjacking, and follows the principle of least privilege by disabling unnecessary browser features.
-5. Future Work & PhD Research Directions
-This prototype serves as a launchpad for several potential avenues of academic research:
-	•	Longitudinal Studies: A future version could incorporate secure, consent-based data storage (e.g., using Firebase with user authentication) to conduct longitudinal studies on how the user-Kindred relationship evolves over time.
-Research Question: How does long-term interaction with a personalized AI companion affect an individual's sense of self-clarity and goal alignment?
-	•	Affective State Analysis: The user's text input within the application could be analyzed for sentiment and emotional tone.
-This data could be used to subtly adapt the UI (e.g., color palette) or the AI's initial welcome message to be more resonant with the user's current affective state.
-	•	Comparative Analysis: A controlled study could compare the efficacy of this structured "blueprint" approach against unguided interaction with a generic chatbot for tasks related to personal goal setting and problem-solving.
-6. Installation & Usage
-	1	Clone the repository: git clone [https://github.com/](https://github.com/)[your-username]/kindred-ai.git 2
-	3
-	4	Navigate to the directory: cd kindred-ai
-	5
-	6
-	7	Open index.html: Open the index.html file in any modern web browser.
-As the project is fully client-side, no local server is required.
-To use the application:
 	1	Click "Begin" to start the self-reflection journey.
 	2	Answer the series of questions to build your personal profile.
 	3	Upon completion, the system will generate a welcome message and a detailed AI blueprint.